nitroshare/nitroshare-desktop/README.md

         nmake

-7. The NitroShare binary will be in the current directory and can be run with:
+7. The NitroShare binary will be in the `src` directory and can be run with:

-        nitroshare.exe
+        src\nitroshare.exe

 > **Important:** By default, Visual C++ 2013 will build a binary that will not run on Windows XP.
 To avoid this behavior, ensure that the following environment variables are set before running `nmake`:
 >